Machine-learning based discovery of missing physical processes in radiation belt modeling: Results

-In order to understand the relative importance of the diffusion and drift terms in Eq. (\ref{eq:adv_diff}) we define their ratio as $ r= \left| \frac{1}{L^2}\left(\frac{\partial Cf}{\partial L}\right) \big/ \left[\frac{\partial}{\partial L}\left(\frac{D_{LL}}{L^2}\frac{\partial f}{\partial L} \right)\right] \right|$.
-Figure \ref{fig:dist_r} shows the distribution of $r$ (in logarithmic scale, vertical axis) as a function of $L$ (horizontal axis).
-The distribution is normalized to the maximum value of counts per $L$-value.
-The black solid line at $\log_{10}r=0$ indicates equal balance between drift and diffusion, and the region below that line represents a stronger diffusion than drift.
-One can notice that in the inner magnetosphere ($L\lesssim 4$) the two terms are approximately balanced, while diffusion plays a larger role with increasing $L$ in the outer belt.
 We further analyze the relative contribution of the drift and diffusion terms by studying the ratio $r$ as a function of $\log_{10} f$ and $L$, and for different geomagnetic activity, represented by the Auroral Electrojet index AE, in Figure \ref{fig:scatter} (left panel: $AE<100$, middle panel: $100\leq AE<300$, right panel: $AE>=300$).
 Interestingly, at low $L$ drift is more dominant than diffusion for larger values of PSD.
 Also, the range of $L$ in which diffusion is dominant slightly shifts to smaller $L$ with increasing geomagnetic activity.
 This analysis unambiguously shows an unexpected relatively large contribution of non-diffusive drift in the time evolution of the phase space density.

 Finally, we discuss how the PINN-derived drift and diffusion coefficients can be used for deriving a very simple and interpretable parameterization that can be used in forward simulations.
 A standard feature selection procedure (not shown) demonstrates that most of the variance in both $D_{LL}$ and $C$ can be attributed to changes in $L$.
 In other words, $L$ is the best unique predictor for the coefficients, and therefore we aim to describe them as a function of $L$ only, by fitting the PINN-derived values of $D_{LL}$ and $C$ with a cubic interpolator, shown with black lines in Figure \ref{fig:dist_DLL_C}.
 The derived formulas for the cubic fit are the following: \begin{linenomath*}